 I couldn’t help thinking, “What is a Buddha Bowl?”

 I mean, I know who Buddha is.
-I took an awesome East Asian Religions course in college (if you’ve never read the Dhammapada, you really should).
+In college I took an awesome East Asian Religions course (if you’ve never read the Dhammapada, you really should).
 Just because I’ve read Buddha’s ‘Path to Virtue’ doesn’t mean I understand what a Buddha Bowl is.

 What Is A Buddha Bowl